NonameUntitled/logq/README.md

 # Correcting the LogQ Correction: Revisiting Sampled Softmax for Large-Scale Retrieval

 This repository is a fork of the original gSASRec-pytorch implementation.
 We provide additional configuration files and launch scripts for training SASRec under various regimes (in-batch, uniform, full softmax, etc.).

-It is dedicated to our paper:
-"Correcting the LogQ Correction: Revisiting Sampled Softmax for Large-Scale Retrieval"
+It is dedicated to our paper: "Correcting the LogQ Correction: Revisiting Sampled Softmax for Large-Scale Retrieval"

+Compared to the original gSASRec repository, we added the following:
+- Different train files dedicated to different objective functions (full softmax, sampled softmax)
+- Config files for Steam and Gowalla datasets
+- Datasets

 ## Getting Started